 At first, you may think that the magic number for figuring a year’s worth of revenue is 12.
-However, for subscription-based products or other monthly-recurring revenue scenarios, keep in mind that every new dollar brought in will be with you for the rest of the year.
+However, for subscription-based products or other monthly recurring revenue scenarios, keep in mind that every new dollar brought in will be with you for the rest of the year.
 So, a new sale of $ 10 in January will be worth $ 10 x 12 = $ 120 for the whole year.
-However, in February you will bring in another new sale that will be worth $ 10 x 11 = $ 110.
+However, in February, you will bring in another new sale worth $ 10 x 11 = $ 110.
 In March, your new sale will be worth $ 10 x 10 = $ 100.
-If you work out the math, the result is that there are 78 months worth of revenue in a year assuming that you bring in the same amount each month.
+If you work out the math, the result is that there are 78 months worth of revenue in a year, assuming that you bring in the same amount each month.

 Typically, the Rule of 78 is used with sales quotas.
-If a salesperson must bring in a set amount of new revenue each month and that revenue is recurring, you can simply multiply the quota X 78 to get the total amount that each salesperson will bring in for the year.
-For example, if the sales quota is $ 5,000 per month then each sales rep will bring in a total of 5000 X 78 = $ 390,000 during the year.
+If a salesperson must bring in a set amount of new revenue each month and that revenue is recurring, you can multiply the quota X 78 to get the total amount each salesperson will bring in for the year.
+For example, if the sales quota is $ 5,000 per month, each sales rep will bring in a total of 5000 X 78 = $ 390,000 during the year.

 Rule of 78 – How is it applied in business?

 Once you understand the Rule of 78, you understand why salespeople are so busy at the beginning of the year.
 Sales made in January will have 12 months of billing for the year, whereas sales made in July will only have six months of billing in the current year.
 In other words, sales made in January are worth 2x more than sales made in July.
 Companies know this and will often run incentive programs early in the year to drive more sales to increase the annual sales turnover.

 Math behind the rule of 78